 Stratton’s fourth inning was marred by a walk, two singles, a double and a sac fly as the Dodgers tacked on three more, and before he could record an out in the fifth the Dodgers made it 14-0 on a two-run shot from Max Muncy.

-Stratton may have just been out of gas after a grueling season, but Bochy thought Strickland might have been experiencing some ill effects from the fractured pinky knuckle he sustained earlier this season punching a door after a blown save.
+Stratton may have just been out of gas after a grueling season, but Bochy thought Strickland could have been experiencing some ill effects from the fractured pinky knuckle he sustained earlier this season punching a door after a blown save.

 “He never really got in synch when he came back.
 His delivery, his release you saw a couple times today how much he was missing his target and I don’t know if there was still some side effects from the hand.
 You’re throwing with a lot of velocity and there’s something there that he’s not seeing but it’s obvious he’s not the same.”